Chevrolet Corvette (C4): ZR1 (1990–1995)

 These records were later broken by the Volkswagen W12, a concept car.

 ZR1 Active Suspension prototype (1990)

-The Active Suspension prototype was based on the ZR1, but it includes active hydraulic suspension found in GTP Corvette race car.
+The Active Suspension prototype was based on the ZR1, but it includes active hydraulic suspension found in the GTP Corvette race car.
 It was developed as a prototype for a limited edition run in the 1990 model year.

-25 active suspension vehicles were built at the Bowling Green Plant.
+Twenty-five active suspension vehicles were built at the Bowling Green Plant.